SPF

 5. Wait for DNS propagation, then run the SPF checker again on the same host name.

-6. Send a test email and confirm the SPF domain lines up with the visible From domain if you want SPF to help DMARC.
+6. Send a test email.
+If you want SPF to help DMARC, confirm that the SPF domain lines up with the visible From domain.

 ### Multiple SPF Records

-A checker found more than one SPF TXT record at the same host name.
-Receivers can treat this as an SPF error, even if each record looks valid by itself.
+An SPF checker found more than one SPF TXT record at the same host name.
+Receivers can treat multiple SPF records as an SPF error, even if each record looks valid by itself.

-1. List every email delivery service or system that is allowed to send for the domain.
+1. List every email delivery service or system that is allowed to send email for your domain.

 2. Create one combined SPF record that includes all approved senders.

-3. Keep only one `v=spf1` TXT record at that host name.
+3. Save only one `v=spf1` TXT record at that host name.

-5. Run the SPF checker again and confirm it reports exactly one SPF record.
+5. Run the SPF checker again and confirm that the SPF result reports exactly one SPF record.

-6. Send a test email from each email delivery service or system that still sends for the domain.
+6. Send a test email from each email delivery service or system that still sends email for your domain.

 ### SPF Lookup Limit

-A checker says SPF is close to or above the 10 DNS lookup limit.
-This can make SPF fail after receivers expand all includes, redirects, `a`, `mx`, `ptr`, or `exists` mechanisms.
+An SPF checker says SPF is close to or above the 10 DNS lookup limit.
+SPF can fail when receivers expand all includes, redirects, `a`, `mx`, `ptr`, or `exists` mechanisms and the lookup count is too high.

-1. Remove email delivery services and systems that no longer send email for the domain.
+1. Remove email delivery services and systems that no longer send email for your domain.

-2. Avoid broad includes that were added for old tools, test systems, or retired email delivery services.
+2. Remove broad includes that were added for old tools, test systems, or retired email delivery services.

 3. Ask your email delivery service whether it offers a shorter recommended SPF record or a custom return-path setup.

-4. Move unrelated senders to separate subdomains when the main domain has too many systems.
+4. Move unrelated senders to separate subdomains when the main domain has too many sending systems.

-5. Do not manually flatten SPF unless you have a process to keep email delivery service IP changes updated.
+5. Do not manually flatten SPF unless you have a process to update the SPF record when email delivery service IP addresses change.

-6. Run the SPF checker again before adding another sender to the same record.
+6. Run the SPF checker again before you add another sender to the same SPF record.

 ### SPF Ending Policy

-A checker reports `+all`, `?all`, a missing `all`, or a policy that is too loose for the domain's current setup.
+An SPF checker reports `+all`, `?all`, a missing `all`, or a policy that is too loose for your domain's current setup.

-2. Replace `+all` because it tells receivers that any server may send for the domain.
+2. Replace `+all` because it tells receivers that any server may send email for your domain.

-3. Use the ending policy your email delivery service recommends.
-Most senders use `~all` while reviewing setup and `-all` after the sender list is known.
+3. Use the ending policy that your email delivery service recommends.
+Most senders use `~all` while reviewing setup and `-all` after they know the full sender list.

-4. Do not move to a stricter ending policy until important senders have been tested.
+4. Do not change to a stricter ending policy until you have tested important senders.

-5. After changing the policy, send a real test email from each email delivery service or system and check the authentication result.
+5. After you change the policy, send a real test email from each email delivery service or system and check the authentication result.

 ### SPF PTR Mechanism